juju4/ansible-dnscrypt-proxy/README.md

  * 2.0
  * 2.2
  * 2.3
+ * 2.10

 ### Operating systems

-Tested with vagrant on Ubuntu 16.04, 14.04 and Centos 7.1 Kitchen test available
+Tested on Ubuntu 16.04, 18.04, 20.04 and Centos 7-8
+Vagrant, Kitchen test and Github Action available

 ### Dependencies